 "Impaired driving means operating a vehicle (including cars, trucks, boats, snowmobiles and off-road vehicles) while under the influence of alcohol or drugs."

-In Ontario, an impaired driving charge will stay on your driving record for three years.
-It will take ten years to remove the conviction from your criminal history.
+In Ontario, an impaired driving charge will stay on your driving record for up to ten years.

-You can go to jail for impaired driving.
-Depending on what the charge and offence are will determine the length.
-For example, if it is your third impaired driving offence, and your BAC is over 80mg, you could face 120 days minimum jail time.
+For example, if it is your third impaired driving offence, and your BAC is over 80mg, you could face 120 days of minimum jail time.
 If you cause bodily harm, you could face a maximum of 14 years in jail for impaired driving.

 You may have issues getting covered if convicted of an impaired driving charge.
 You could be denied coverage or require high risk insurance.

 As of December 18, 2018, Canada has new impaired driving and driving laws.
-The Government of Canada introduced changes to impaired driving laws in Canada, giving law enforcement new powers.
+The Government of Canada introduced changes to impaired driving laws, granting law enforcement new powers.
 Changes to both drug and alcohol impaired driving were introduced.
-The changes included in the legislation include :
+The changes included in the legislation include:

 The new laws also increase the maximum fines for most alcohol impaired offences.
 Changes to the interlock program and other changes were also proposed.